socketcan-rs/socketcan-rs/README.md

 ## Minimum Supported Rust Version (MSRV)

-The current version of the crate targets Rust Edition 2021 with an MSRV of Rust v1.65.0.
+The current version of the crate targets Rust Edition 2021 with an MSRV of Rust v1.70.0.

-Note that, at this time, the MSRV is mostly diven by use of the `clap v4.0` crate for managing command-line parameters in the utilities and example applications.
-The core library could likely be built with an earlier version of the compiler if required.
+Note that, the core library can likely compile with an earlier version if dependencies are carefully selected, but tests are being done with the latest stable compiler and the stated MSRV.

 ## Async Support